-A New York-based creative director recently filed an NYC sexual harassment and discrimination lawsuit against his employer DDB and its parent company Omnicom.
+A New York-based creative director recently filed a sexual harassment and discrimination lawsuit against his employer DDB and its parent company Omnicom.
 The Plaintiff seeks over $20 million in damages.
 DDB is a creative agency with offices across the globe.

 The suit does not specifically name the Plaintiff, only referring to him as a “gay man with HIV.”
 According to the suit, the Plaintiff accuses his direct supervisor – the agency’s Chief Digital Officer Joe Cianciotto – of subjecting him to repeated harassment based on his sexual orientation and gender.

 The Plaintiff claims the Defendant Joe Cianciotto circulated lewd images of him around the office and made false claims about his HIV status.
 The Plaintiff also claims the agency turned a “blind eye” to the harassment.
 The agency’s CEOs are also named in the lawsuit, as the Plaintiff feels they did nothing to stop Cianciotto’s deplorable conduct.